catkira/open5G_phy/README.md

 * Frame sync (detailed description below)
 * Channel estimator (detailed description below)

-<b>Disclaimer: It is unlikely that this design which is optimized for mobility and low ressource usage will implement all possible 5G NR phy features in hdl.
+<b>Disclaimer: It is unlikely that this design which is optimized for mobility and low ressource usage will implement all possible 5G NR Phy features in hdl.
 It is instead intended to use this as a basis for experiments with mobile data links that are '5G like' i.e. for UAV communication.
 In a later stage a generic IQ ressource grid monitor can be implemented, which sends user selectable OFDM symbols via AXI-DMA to the A9 core.
-This can then be used to implement full 5G functionality on the CPU, or at least the reduced capability (RedCap) subset which is defined in 5G NR Release 17. </b>
+This can then be used to implement full 5G functionality on the CPU, or at least the reduced capability (RedCap) subset which is defined in 5G NR Release 17.
+A nice project would also be to interface this lower Phy to the higher Phy and MAC from the [srsRAN Project](https://github.com/srsran/srsRAN_Project).</b>

 ![Overview diagram](doc/overview.jpg)